BlassGO/DinoCode_Doc/langs/en/syntax.md

    > **->** A `*` is placed at the end of the Array name: `Array*`
    >

-   > This is the most convenient way to loop through the elements of an Array by combining a `For` loop with the expand pointer.
+   > This is another way to loop through the elements of an Array by combining a `For` loop with the expand pointer.
 This works because the expansion of the array produces a reference to each of its elements, providing one iteration for each.
    > ```javascript
    > :MAIN
    >    Set LIST With "A" "B" "C"